idk35325/Chromebooks-Linux-Audio-Fix-For-RW_Legacy/README.md

 - 🟡 Fedora
 - 🟡 Elementary OS
 - 🟡 GalliumOS (with custom kernel)
-- 🟡 Arch Linux / CachyOS Linux
+- 🟡 Arch Linux btw / CachyOS Linux

 If you test and confirm it works on other distros " More Chromebooks Models " platform processor " and processors   , please open an **issue** or **pull request** so we can update the list!